bricesommers/nanoGPT2/README.md

 ### 1. Prepare your dataset

-Create a file data/input.txt with your conversations:
+Create a file data/input.txt with your conversations or use the one already there.

     Human: What is the capital of France?
     Assistant: The capital of France is Paris.